yilinfang/nvim-starter/README.md

 This inspired me to create these scripts.
 I decided to open-source them because I found them to be quite useful.

-_Note: Git, a C compiler, curl, and tmux are not included in this setup because they are usually pre-installed or up-to-date on most servers._
+_**Note**: Git, a C compiler, curl, and tmux are not included in this setup because they are usually pre-installed or up-to-date on most servers I use._

 ## Uninstallation